matthewfaller/linked-list-example/README.md

-# linked-list-example
+# Linked List Example
-A Java Linked List Example
+An example project that shows how to implement a linked list in Java using a wrapper class to create a presentable facade